microlinkhq/www/src/pages/docs/api/getting-started/data-fields.md

   - `statusCode`: The HTTP status code associated with the url response.
   - `headers`: The HTTP response headers associated with the url response.
+  - `redirects`: A collection of HTTP redirects, where each entry contains the status code and URL for redirects followed from the original URL.

 The service also returns a `status` field to represent the stage of the current transaction.